rzarr/SLIPPER-docs/Pages/md_README.md

-# Stand-aLone Identification of Particles through Partial Event Reconstruction (v3.1)
+# Software for Live Interactive Plotting and Partial Event Reconstruction (v3.1)

 This is the version 3.1 of the stand-alone SW used by the Pisa group of the FOOT experiment.
 The code is meant to run on data acquired by the WaveDAQ system.
 The repository contains a folder with source code "src/", one with configuration files "config/" and one for code documentation "docs/".